schneiderlin/astro_blog/src/pages/blog/how_to_do_shadowing.md

 title: The Benefits and Challenges of Shadowing
 author: linzihao
 date: "2024-08-20"
+description: An exploration of shadowing as a language learning technique, discussing its effectiveness at different proficiency levels and providing practical tips for maximizing its benefits.
 ---

 what is shadowing practice, when it will be useful and how to do it to obtain maximum effect.